 Some people observe the custom to light the candles and then cover your eyes while saying the blessing.
 This gives you a chance to see the world transformed by the light of the candles when you open your eyes at the end of the blessing.
 Some wave their hands over the candles as if scooping up the holiness of the flames.
 Either way, the physicality of the act can make the moment extra special.
 One does not need to be Jewish to join in the blessings on Shabbat.

-Blessed is the Oneness that makes us holy and commands us to kindle the light of Shabbat.
+Alternative: Blessed is the Oneness Who commands us to kindle the light of Shabbat.

 May you know favor and grace